Table of contents

-You may have become familiar with contactless card payments, but the next step in contactless requires no more than your phone.
+You’re no doubt familiar with contactless card payments, and even more prominent now across Australia is phone payments.
+No more need for cards, or wallets at all!
 Samsung Pay, much like Android Pay or Apple Pay, is one such app that means quick and simple card payments can be made straight from your phone, meaning that along with being cashless, we may well be on our way to being a completely wallet-less society!

 What is Samsung Pay?

 Samsung Pay is a payment app designed for the latest Samsung model phones, just as Apple Pay is designed for iOS.
-It works in the same way as other digital wallets and allows you to store your debit or credit card in your phone, which you can then use to pay for things by holding it over a card reader.
+It works in the same way as other digital wallets and allows you to store your debit or credit card in your phone, which you can then use to pay for things by holding it over a card reader like Square Reader.

 Samsung Pay is also compatible with loyalty cards and gift cards, so you can store all your cards digitally and have your funds easily accessible from one single app.
 All payments made will be stored in the app, helping you keep track of your purchases.